What are digital printed silks and how are they made?

 Since its introduction, digital printing has become the preferred method for manufacturers creating unique designs and printing them onto t-shirts, silks and other fabrics.

-How does digital printing work?
+How does digital printing on silk work?

 While the mechanics and methodology is essentially the same as standard inkjet printing, there are a lot more stages and techniques involved in printing on fabrics.